VANESSA GRAY, MHA, CMP, CHCP

 Mrs. Gray wholeheartedly believes in the impact CME has on the healthcare industry.
 She is incredibly passionate about the role of patients and their families in the healthcare team - including medical education and research.
 She believes involving patients in the delivery of CME engages the clinicians’ minds and hearts, reinforcing why their work matters.

-Mrs. Gray received her undergraduate degree in business and economics from the University of Utah and her Master of Health Care Administration from DMU.
+Mrs. Gray received her undergraduate degree in business and economics from the University of Utah and her Master of Health Care Administration from Des Moines University.
 She earned her Certified Continuing Medical Education Professional (CHCP™) credential, a designation from the Alliance for Continuing Education in the Health Professions for the most knowledgeable and skilled individuals in the profession.
 Mrs. Gray also has her Certified Meeting Professional (CMP) designation.

 Mrs. Gray lives with her family, two dogs, and a cat in Adel, IA.
 She enjoys visiting breweries, is a lifelong runner, triathlete, vegetarian with a large garden, and an avid reader.